Blackwulf: Creation

-"I have been a huge fan of Kirby’s New Gods and I love the Eternals.
-I edited The Eternals for a long period of time wherever it had a subsequent series after Jack’s initial run.
+"I have been a huge fan of Kirby's New Gods and I love the Eternals.
+I edited The Eternals for a long period of time wherever it had a subsequent series after Jack's initial run.
 I just loved all that huge mythological stuff and all the things that he had created.
 Of course, Thor was, you know, probably my favorite character at Marvel and the whole mythology.
 He has guardian mythology behind, you know, Thor.
 So I just began to conceive with these characters.
 I kind of took cues from the New Gods.
-Obviously, Blackwulf is a conflicted character; he’s got the Black Legacy and he takes arms against his father, very much what Orion did against Darkseid.
-And Tantalus is this kind of Darkseid-type figure in that he’s huge, overwhelming, rules with an iron fist and all.
+Obviously, Blackwulf is a conflicted character; he's got the Black Legacy and he takes arms against his father, very much what Orion did against Darkseid.
+And Tantalus is this kind of Darkseid-type figure in that he's huge, overwhelming, rules with an iron fist and all.

 Fictional character biography

-Blackwulf (Lucian) is the fourth son born to Lord Tantalus and Queen Nirvana on Armechadon.
-Though all of Lord Tantalus’ children had been born considered genetically perfect, Lucian bore a birthmark that was considered his affliction of the Black Legacy.
-On the evening that Lord Tantalus was to venture to Earth, Queen Nirvana killed herself to prevent herself from giving birth to any more monstrous children.
-Having very low respect for Lucian and his abilities, Tantalus decided to bring Lucian with him to Earth, wherein the Celestials decided to exile Lord Tantalus.
-Tantalus created an underground lair he called Lyonesse where he and his sons, Lucian and Pelops, lived.
+Lucian is the fourth son of Lord Tantalus and Queen Nirvana of Armechadon.
+Though all of Tantalus' children are genetically perfect, Lucian bears a birthmark that was considered his affliction of the Black Legacy.
+On the evening that Tantalus was to venture to Earth, Nirvana kills herself to prevent herself from giving birth to any more monstrous children.
+Holding low respect for Lucian, Tantalus decides to bring Lucian with him to Earth, where the Celestials decided to exile Tantalus.
+Tantalus creates an underground lair called Lyonesse where he and his sons, Lucian and Pelops, lived.

-Sent on a mission alongside Schizo and Bristle, Lucian was to escort Pandora back to Lyonesse, but while on their way, they had to fight through the rebel leader Blackwulf (Pelops), Thunderstrike, Stellaris, and Code: Blue.
-When the Code: Blue assembled against them, Lucian was convinced by Schizo and Bristle to retreat, which meant abandoning Pandara.

-Becoming obsessed with training, Lucian sparred with his brother Pelops and lost to him time and again which came as no great surprise to Lord Tantalus.
-Tantalus then decided to send Lucian to lead the Peacekeepers in retrieving Dr. Caitlin Maddox, a genetic researcher who had the ability to stabilize the Deviant genetic code.
-This mission was interrupted by the arrival of the Underground Legion, and Lucian fought their leader Blackwulf.
-In the course of this battle, Lucian began to suspect that he was battling Pelops.
-In the end, the Underground Legion escaped with Dr. Maddox.
+Becoming obsessed with training, Lucian spars with his brother Pelops and repeatedly loses.
+Tantalus decides to send Lucian to retrieve Caitlin Maddox, a genetic researcher who could stabilize the DNA of Lucian, his family, and other Deviants.
+This mission is interrupted by the arrival of the Underground Legion, with Lucian battling their leader Blackwulf.
+The Underground Legion escapes with Maddox.